GeorgiaMayDay/AliAcronym/README.md

 Current thoughts:

+So working on /ali_explian (though I put it in the mention functionality) need to create a test for extract_acronym_and_get_defination

 /ali_explain takes one or a list of acronyms and returns what they could/do mean

 meantion is used in a thread to collect the parent message so you can break down the acronym in it Outside of a thread it delivers a help message explaining how it used, and what /ali_explain does

+Make a spy logger

 Will probably also want to add a jargon command